 Worried you won’t get the ATAR you need to get into UQ’s Bachelor of Engineering (Honours)?
 You could take a tertiary studies pathway and apply for the Bachelor of Science instead, which accepts a lower ATAR.
 After studying this program for a year, you can then apply to transfer into the Bachelor of Engineering (Honours) using your university grades rather than your ATAR.

-The tertiary studies pathway also works well for those who wish to study a Bachelor of Engineering (Honours) combined with the Master of Engineering.
+The tertiary studies pathway also works well for those who wish to study an integrated Bachelor of Engineering (Honours) / Master of Engineering.
 In this case, the best pathway program to take is the Bachelor of Engineering (Honours).

 Notes

-*You may receive up to one year of credit towards the Bachelor of Engineering (Honours) if you take the Bachelor of Science as a pathway into this program.
-You may need to take core engineering courses in second year before realigning.
+*You could receive up to 8 units of credit towards the Bachelor of Engineering (Honours) and undertake core engineering courses in second year before realigning.

 Notes